sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 }
 ```

 Class members decorated with `@prop` and `@method` will end up on the blockchain and thus must be a strict subset of TypeScript.
+Everywhere decorated with them can be regarded in the on-chain context.
 Members docorated with neither are regular TypeScript and are kept off chain.
 The significant benefit of `scryptTS` is that both on-chain and off-chain code are written in the same language: TypeScript.

 ## Properties